theodoreed/clinic-dev-docs/index.md

 # Get in touch
 During our beta, customer service inquiries will be conducted exclusively over our Discord server.
 Please access it here: <https://discord.gg/RkK77ajn24>

-For providers, business partners & pharmacies, the best way to get in touch is to direct message Mark on Twitter @mrkdrew .
+For providers, business partners & pharmacies, the best way to get in touch is to direct message Mark on Twitter @mrkdrew.
 Alternatively, we can be emailed at __admin at mps.health__.
 Please keep email inquiries short.